jkulawik/blog/_posts/2024-04-21-discord-alternative.md

 not while every good alternative has some glaring flaw.

 FluffyChat was a last minute find that saves this blog post from having no clear answer;
-it is basically the best future-proof and sovereign alternative to Discord I found.
+it is pretty much the best future-proof and sovereign alternative to Discord I found.
 Unfortunately I say that a bit begrudgingly, because its phone messenger feel puts me off.

 For those reasons I will be watching for any developments with Cinny, TeamSpeak and Revolt.